 To improve your flexibility and strength, you may need to participate in physical therapy.
 Exercises can strengthen the muscles that support your spine and help prevent future nerve damage.

 Making changes to your existing diet and physical activity level can also provide long-term relief of radiculopathy symptoms.
 Losing excess weight reduces pressure on your spine and the nerve roots to improve your physical functionality and overall health.

-If chronic pain or other symptoms of radiculopathy are interfering with your quality of life, schedule a consultation today.
-You can call the office nearest you or book an appointment conveniently online.
+If chronic pain or other symptoms of radiculopathy are interfering with your quality of life, schedule a consultation today by calling our office.